AnoukSmet/Dog-Health-Tracker/README.md

 * Have a more extensive user profile with email where you can send updates, newsletters to.
 * Have a 'forget password' functionality.
 * Possibility for the user to be able to add categories they would like to specificely track for their dog like medication etc.
-* The possibility to filter the logs
+* The possibility to filter the logs based on range of data or by month.
-* Expand search function so user can filter on more keywords except for log_date
+* Expand search function so user can filter on more keywords except for log_date.
-* Add pagination so the list of logs will be display with a max of 20 logs per page
+* Add pagination so the list of logs will be display with a max of 20 logs per page.

 [Back to Top](#table-of-contents)gi